mondgui/Stress_Ease/README.md

 - Keep your service account JSON and API keys out of version control.
 - Configure Firestore rules for production to ensure users can only access their own data.
 - For production, use a WSGI server (e.g., Gunicorn) and HTTPS.
+- Crisis detection is integrated directly into the message endpoint for immediate support.